 Virginia residents must file Form 760, Resident Income Tax Return, by May 1.

 Forms and instructions are available for downloading at the Virginia Department of Taxation website

-Virginia's state sales and use tax rate is 4 percent.
+Virginia’s state sales and use tax rate is 4.3%.

-There is an additional 1 percent local tax, for a total of a 5 percent combined sales tax on most Virginia purchases.
+There is an additional 1% local tax, for a total of a 5.3% combined sales tax on most Virginia purchases.

-The state's consumer use tax is the "other half" of the Virginia retail sales and use tax requirements.
-Typically, residents incur the use tax when they purchase in a tax year more than $100 worth of items upon which they did not pay sales tax.
+The state’s consumer use tax is the “other half” of the Virginia retail sales and use tax requirements.
+Typically, residents incur the use tax when they purchase more than $100 worth of items in a tax year, upon which they did not pay sales tax.
 Common instances of these types of transactions are purchases from the Internet, mail-order catalogs and cable television shopping channels.
-The tax also applies to tax-free purchases you make outside of Virginia, such as buying furniture at an outlet in another state and having it shipped to Virginia.
+The tax also applies to tax-free purchases made outside of Virginia, such as buying furniture at an outlet in another state and having it shipped to Virginia.

 Personal and real property taxes

 Virginia has no state property tax.
 The tax is set and collected at the local government level.

 Real estate is taxed at the local level based on 100% of fair market value.
 Effective true tax rates on real estate vary and are set by locality.